How to Transfer a Domain Name: A Step-by-Step Guide

 Step 5: Initiate the Transfer

-Step 6: Verify the Transfer
+Step 6: Approve the Transfer

-- Email Verification: You���ll receive an email at the address listed in your domain’s WHOIS information.
-Follow the instructions to approve the transfer.
+- Follow the instructions provided to approve the transfer.

 Step 7: Wait for the Transfer to Complete